 Upsell — In a recent interview with Forbes, Xbox executive Sarah Bond shed a bit more light on the business model behind Game Pass.
-She reiterated previously known statistics that Game Pass subscribers on average spend more time playing games, but she also crucially said that they actually spend more money overall.
+She reiterated previously known statistics that Game Pass subscribers on average spend more time playing games, but she also crucially said that they actually spend 20 percent more money in the gaming category overall.

 "When you subscribe to a channel that enables you to watch a video, like Netflix, that's kind of the end of the monetization cycle that you have with that piece of content," she said.
 "In gaming it's the opposite: there are items that you can buy in the game, there are extensions you can buy, there's a next franchise you can purchase, there are other genres that you can leap to."
-Game Pass includes only a small portion of Xbox games, but gamers might try out a game they wouldn’t have otherwise and then spend money on in-game upgrades.
+A developer, for instance, might put their older titles on Game Pass but save new ones for individual purchase.

 Microsoft yesterday confirmed reports that it is rebranding Xbox Live to Xbox network.
 The branding refers to the Xbox online service and not Xbox Live Gold, its subscription that offers access to multiplayer gaming and other benefits.
 Game Pass subscribers receive Xbox Live Gold for free.